asaltanubes/TFG-Killing-vector-fields/Escrito final/kerr/kerr.typ

 $ L = R_mu u^mu = g_(phi t) u^t + g_(phi phi)u^phi = u_phi $

-Immediatelly there is an interesting result, the system of equations above can be solved for either $u^t$ or $u^phi$ to give
+Immediately there is an interesting result, the system of equations above can be solved for either $u^t$ or $u^phi$ to give

 $
   u^t = (L g_(phi t) - E g_(phi phi))/((g_(phi t))^2 - g_(t t) g_(phi phi)) \
   u^phi = (E g_(phi t)  - L g_(t t))/((g_(phi t))^2 - g_(t t) g_(phi phi))
-$
+$<ec-kerr:u-from-E-and-L>

-As one can see $u^phi$ is not necesarily zero even if it is at one point in time.
+As one can see $u^phi$ is not necessarily zero even if it is at one point in time.
 This can be interpreted as the black hole forcing particles to rotate with it.
 This effect, called frame dragging, is only dependent on the spacetime being axially symmetric with the time-axial inversion symmetry.